-The testbed will display the following:
+The testbed displays the following:

 - Combined critical and best-effort traffic flows on a single network based on IEEE 802.1 Time Sensitive Networking